 Inside: Día de Muertos songs to teach in the Spanish classroom.
 Day of the Dead Songs for Spanish class.
-Day of the Dead Unit in Spanish class using Día de Muertos songs.
+Day of the Dead Unit in Spanish class using Día de los Muertos songs.
+Día de los muertos songs traditional.

-There are many great Spanish songs for Día de los Muertos that can be used to teach in the classroom for Música miércoles.
-If you are wondering what to do with these songs, check out the new blog post Talk About Music in Spanish Class.
-Here are a few classic favorites:
+There are many great Spanish songs for Día de los Muertos that can be used to teach in the high school classroom for Música miércoles.
+If you are wondering what to do with these songs for Día de los muertos, check out the new blog post Talk About Music in Spanish Class.
+Here are a few classic favorite for Day of the dead songs:

 “La Llorona” by Angela Aguilar